Kuwait travel advice

 E-Visa

-Canadians travelling with a regular passport can also get a tourist, business or visit visa online.
+Canadians travelling with a regular passport can also get a tourist visa online.
 You must present a copy of this visa for verification on arrival.

 Employment